 By Fazleena Aziz

-KUALA LUMPUR: Unless you have been living under a rock, baking is the new thing.
-It would seem like everyone is a baker these days to earn an extra income or to make a living.
+KUALA LUMPUR: It would seem like everyone is a baker these days to earn an extra income or to make a living.

 Just a quick browse through Instagram, one can see the list of new bakers mushrooming around the corner offering a range of sweet and savoury delicacies that feed the needs of the masses.